-The night before the SAT or ACT, you’re probably feeling the pressure.
+On the night before the official SAT or ACT, you’re likely feeling the pressure.

-Maybe you’ve been preparing diligently for the past 2 or 3 months, and you want to see your hard work pay off.
-Maybe you know you haven’t prepared as much as you should have, and you’re searching the web for some last minute tips.
-Or maybe you’re somewhere in between.
+Maybe you’ve been preparing diligently for your admissions exam over the past 2 or 3 months, and you want to see your hard work pay off.
+Maybe you’re worrying that you haven’t prepared as much as you should have, and you’re now searching the web for last-minute tips.
+Perhaps you’re even somewhere in between.

-No matter your situation, we’ve listed 5 easy but essential tips you can use to help you perform your best in the morning.
+No matter your situation, we have 5 easy but essential tips for you to perform your best on the morning of your big exam!

 Tip #1.
-Put yourself in the right mindset.
+Get yourself into the right mindset.

-Although listed as our first tip, really #1 is the principle from which the other 4 tips spring.
+This first tip is the principle from which our other 4 tips spring.

-The night before the official SAT/ACT is not the time to start cramming information into your head.
-It’s not the time to furiously complete a million practice questions.
+The night before the official SAT/ACT is not the time to begin cramming information into your head.
+Nor is it the time to furiously complete a million practice questions.

-For instance, if it’s the night before you run a 5k, and your fastest time thus far has been 18 minutes, your goal is to run the race in 18 minutes again or maybe achieve a personal best of 17:45.
-Your goal should not be to suddenly run it in 15 minutes for the first time in your life.
+For instance, if it’s the night before your 5k, and your fastest time thus far has been 18 minutes, your goal is to run the race in 18 minutes or hopefully, achieve a personal best of 17:45.
+Your goal should not be to suddenly run the 5K in 15 minutes for the first time in your life.

-If you’re highest practice score for the SAT has been a 1430, your goal is to earn that score again or maybe slightly higher.
-If you haven’t prepared for the ACT at all, your goal is to help yourself earn the highest possible score given your lack of preparation.
+If your highest practice score for the SAT has been a 1430, your goal is to earn that score again or maybe slightly higher.
+If you haven’t prepared for the ACT at all, your goal is to earn the highest possible score, given your lack of preparation.

-By keeping this idea in mind, you will avoid mistakes and set yourself up for optimal performance by following the other 4 tips.
-You will also sleep well, knowing that you have high but realistic expectations of what you will score.
+With this idea in mind, you will avoid mistakes and set yourself up for optimal performance by successfully following the other 4 tips.
+You will also sleep well, knowing that you may have high yet realistic expectations for your SAT or ACT test score.

 Tip #2.
 Prepare everything you’ll need for tomorrow’s test.

-An hour spent locating your student id, looking up test center directions, and gathering items you’ll need for the test tomorrow will actually have a much more positive impact on your test score than an hour of studying.
+If you spend an entire hour locating your student ID, looking up test center directions, and gathering items you’ll need for your test tomorrow, guess what?
+That hour will actually have a much more positive impact on your test score than an hour of studying!

 So make sure to complete the following practical items:

-- Locate your ID: Whether your driver’s license or student, you need CURRENT identification to take the test.
+- Locate your ID.
+Whether it’s your driver’s license or student ID, you need CURRENT identification to take the test.

-- Look up directions: Make sure you have directions of the test center and an idea of how long it will take you to get there.
-Add time to your estimate, if you’ve never driven there before.
+- Look up directions.
+Make sure you have directions to the test center and an idea of how long it will take you to get there.
+Add buffer time to your estimate, especially if you’ve never driven there before.

-- Fill up the gas tank – if your’re driving yourself.
+- Fill up the gas tank.
+Do this, especially if you’re driving yourself.

-- Put all test items in your backpack or purse: You should have a ticket, multiple no. 2 pencils, erasers, calculator, water, snacks, ID, money, and directions.
+- Put all test items in your backpack or purse.
+You should have your test ticket, multiple no. 2 pencils, erasers, calculator, water, snacks, ID, money, and directions.

 - Pick out a light sweater or jacket.